julian-q/MagiAttention/README.md

 In this example, we build a llama-1b model and apply fsdp2 with magi_attention as the parallelism strategy.

-- `example/torchnative/modeling_llama.py`: build llama model and integrate with magi_attention.
+- `example/torch_native/modeling_llama.py`: build llama model and integrate with magi_attention.
-- `example/torchnative/main.py`: main training loop.
+- `example/torch_native/main.py`: main training loop.

 </details>

 ### Examples to integrate with Megatron-LM

-Coming soon ...
+We create a new repository [Megatron-LM-MagiAttention](https://github.com/SandAI-org/Megatron-LM-MagiAttention/tree/magi_attention), forked from [Megatron-LM v0.11.0](https://github.com/NVIDIA/Megatron-LM/tree/v0.11.0), to provide an example of training the llama-1B model with Megatron-LM + MagiAttention.
+What's more, we conducted an experiment training llama-3-1B model from scratch to show the correctness of convergence.

+For more information, you can refer to `example/megatron/README.md`.

 ## Documentation